 This most recent survey wave contains multiple positive developments.
 The positive macroeconomic situation has continued to hold steadily at both the national and state levels.
-The unemployment rate in Arizona, 4.1% in February 2024, is a modest increase relative to a low of 3.4% last May but remains below historical averages.
-In the previous survey wave, collected January 9th-February 5th 2024, the proportion of non-current renters in Arizona was 10.2%.
-In the most recent survey, conducted February 5th-March 4th 2024, this proportion fell substantially to 6.3%.
-The proportion of these non-current renters viewing eviction in the next two months as "very likely" also fell to 9.9% (from 18.1% last survey wave).
+The unemployment rate in Arizona, 3.8% in March 2024, is a modest decrease relative to 4.1% in February and remains below historical averages.
+In the previous survey wave, collected February 6th-March 4th 2024, the proportion of non-current renters in Arizona was 6.3%.
+In the most recent survey, conducted March 5th-April 1st 2024, this proportion rose very slightly to 6.7%.
+The proportion of these non-current renters viewing eviction in the next two months as "very likely" remained very low at 8.5% (9.9% last survey wave).
 Throughout all of 2023 housing insecurity among Arizona renters remained stubbornly high despite historically low unemployment.
-This survey wave contains that first clear signal that the breadth of housing insecurity in Arizona may be easing, although we will need to see additional waves of data to confirm this is a trend.
-That said, lower-income and BIPOC Arizona households remain increasingly disproportionately likely to report being not current on their rent payments and finding it very difficult to meet usual expenses.
-The National Equity Atlas estimated that 79% of non-current renters in Arizona are POC and 75% are low-income (based on the previous Census HPS data wave collected Jan 9th-Feb 5th 2024).
+These last two survey waves contain the first clear signals that the breadth of housing insecurity in Arizona is easing substantially.
+That said, lower-income and BIPOC Arizona households remain disproportionately likely to report being not current on their rent payments and finding it very difficult to meet usual expenses.
+The National Equity Atlas estimated that 79% of non-current renters in Arizona are POC and 75% are low-income (based on the Census HPS data wave collected Jan 9th-Feb 5th 2024).

 Mortgage holders in Arizona continue to be in a strong financial position relative to renters.
-5.3% reported being not current on mortgage payments (down slightly from 6.8% last wave).
-However, among these non-current mortgage holders concern about the likelihood of foreclosure in the next two months is at one of the lowest levels observed in these surveys to date.
-Further good news is that among non-current Arizona renters, the depth of rental debt has decreased.
-This most recent survey indicates that, among Arizona renters who are behind on their rent, 60%, are only behind on their payments 1 month or less.
-78% of non-current Arizona renters were 3 months behind on rent or less.
-And there is continuing good news to report on rents.
+Only 4.2% reported being not current on mortgage payments (down slightly from 5.3% last wave).
+Although among this small share of non-current mortgage holders concern about the likelihood of foreclosure in the next two months increased this wave to 16% from only 1% last wave.
+Among non-current Arizona renters, the depth of rental debt has decreased.
+This most recent survey indicates that, among Arizona renters who are behind on their rent, 66%, are only behind on their payments 1 month or less.
+And 71% of non-current Arizona renters were only 2 months behind on rent or less.
+There is continuing good news to report on rents.
 In the fall of 2022 Tucson rent prices began decreasing on average, albeit very modestly.
 In the Spring of 2023 rent prices in Tucson registered modest upticks in median/average rent prices.
-Despite these increases, seasonally adjusted metrics of Tucson rent prices increased only 4.4% between February 2023 and February 2024.
+Despite these increases, seasonally adjusted metrics of Tucson rent prices increased only 3.5% between April 2023 and April 2024.
 This is a substantial slowdown in the rate of rental price increases we have seen in recent years.
-In addition, there is unambiguous good news in the rental vacancy rate, which has been trending upwards since the end of 2021, and hit an 8-year high in the 4th quarter of 2023.
-Another sign of modest improvement is that 62% of all Arizona respondents reported they had not experienced pressure to move in the last 6 months, up from 50% of respondents reporting no pressure last wave.
+In addition, there is unambiguous good news in the rental vacancy rate, which has been trending upwards since the end of 2021, and hit an 8-year high in the 1st quarter of 2024.
+However, countervailing signals worth attention include: only 51% of all Arizona respondents reported they had not experienced pressure to move in the last 6 months, down from 62% of respondents reporting no pressure last wave.
+67% of Arizona renters reported an increase in their monthly rent in the last year (up from 57% last survey wave) and 50% reported an increase of \$100 or more (up from 43% last wave).
 The most significant development in this report is that eviction filings have fallen substantially since January and suggest a substantial easing of housing insecurity among Pima County renters.
-Relative to a peak of 1307 eviction filings in January of 2024, the count of eviction filings fell 45% to 724 in March.
+Relative to a peak of 1307 eviction filings in January of 2024, the count of eviction filings fell 41% to 771 in April.
 We have not seen the monthly count of eviction filings this low since November of 2021.